htoooth/Leaflet.ChineseTmsProviders/README.md

 I added a key to the source code, but this key should **only** be used for testing.

+## Please note

+If you want to use Baidu provider，please install [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) in your project.

 ## About

 This work was inspired from <https://github.com/tontita/Leaflet.KoreanTmsProviders>, <https://github.com/leaflet-extras/leaflet-providers>, and <https://github.com/muyao1987/leaflet-tileLayer-baidugaode>.